-Many people are concerned about their necks when it comes to the safety of chiropractic care.
-The main reason behind the concern depends on many elements such as the aggressive manipulation regarding upper cervical chiropractic that is being carried out via multiple videos on the internet, rumours circulating in social circles, and suggestions by certain physicians telling patients to avoid neck adjustments and restrain from contacting any chiropractors until prescribed.
+Just like physicians are worried how faulty medical billing services can affect their profits or practices’ reputation – similarly a lot of people are concerned about their necks when it comes to the safety of chiropractic care.
+The main reason behind the concern depends on many elements such as the aggressive manipulation regarding upper cervical chiropractic that is being carried out via multiple videos on the internet, rumors circulating in social circles, and suggestions by certain physicians telling patients to avoid neck adjustments and restrain from contacting any chiropractors until prescribed.

 It is important that you understand the extent to which upper cervical chiropractic can be dangerous.
 People mostly get worried when the media highlights severe injuries or dangerous consequences resulting from cervical adjustments, thus making chiropractic seem unsafe.